-(In millions) Unrecogni zed Compensation Costs Weighted Average to be recognized (in years)
+(In millions) Unrecognized Weighted Average to recognized (in year

 Restricted Stock shares \$ 8.9 0.4

 Restricted Stock units \$ 28.5 1.0

 The non-vested cash awards excluded from table above had \$1.3 million unrecognized compensation costs and weighted-average remaining contractual life of approximately 0.8 years.
 We have recognized liabilities of \$0.6 million and \$ \$0.9 million in other current liabilities and other non-current liabilities on our Consolidated Balance Sheets, respectively.
 Cash paid for vested cash-settled restricted stock unit awards was \$1.3 million and \$1.0 million in 2019 and 2018, respectively.